kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ## Create Rekognition Lambda

-Now that we've configured our IoT device to send images to our SageMaker endpoint, we've completed the first two stages of our pipeline.
-The last stages include processing our face crops through Rekognition to extract emotion scores, storing scores in a DynamoDB table, and pushing scores to Cloudwatch so we can build a dashboard to track emotion metrics.
+Now that you have configured our IoT device to send images to our SageMaker endpoint, you have completed the first two stages of our pipeline.
+The last stages include processing our face crops through Rekognition to extract emotion scores, storing scores in a DynamoDB table, and pushing scores to Cloudwatch so you can build a dashboard to track emotion metrics.

-We're going to use AWS Lambda to create a script that does all three of these things every time a face crop is pushed to S3.
+You are going to use AWS Lambda to create a script that does all three of these things every time a face crop is pushed to S3.
 Navigate to the Lambda console and under the "Function" Dashboard select "Create function" as you did before.
-This time we'll be authoring a function from scratch:
+This time you will be authoring a function from scratch:

 ![Alt text](../screenshots/create_lambda_0.png)